-Charisma Media is a Christian multi-media company known for the last 30 years as Strang Communications.
+Charisma Media is a Christian multi-media company known for the first 35 years as Strang Communications.
 The name change was a part of a company-wide rebranding that went into effect Feb.
 1, 2011.

 The name change correlates with a series of recent corporate shifts, including relaunching the company’s flagship magazine and renaming its book division.
 Founder and CEO Steve Strang says the moves not only position Charisma Media for growth in the digital age, but also undergird the organization’s purpose of inspiring people to radically change their world through the diversified resources the company produces.